luma-lapinamk/miika-math/_sources/notebooks/inequality.md

 2. **Pay attention to sign changes when multiplying or dividing by negative numbers.**
 3. Express the solution as an interval or a set of values.

-For example, to solve $2x - 3 < 5$, you would add 3 to both sides to isolate $2x$.
-Then divide by 2, remembering to reverse the inequality sign due to division by a negative coefficient.
+For example, to solve $2x - 3 < 5$, you would add 3 to both sides to isolate $2x$ on the LHS.
+Then divide the inequality by 2 in order to find the solution to be $x < 4$.
+The solution states that

+> the inequality $2x - 3 < 5$ is true, when the variable $x$ is lesser than 4.
+The solution can also be expressed as a set of {3, 2, 1, 0, -1, -2, \dots}.

 ### Examples